,

 All staff can access external and in-house training to support their continued Professional Development.
 This enables staff to develop and build their skills and knowledge to meet the needs of all pupils, including those with SEND.

-The SENDCO is a qualified teacher with a wide range of experience of SEND and continues to attend training which supports the pupils.
+The Inclusion lead is a qualified teacher with a wide range of experience of SEND and continues to attend training which supports the pupils.

 At Hylands we have had a variety of training in a number of specific areas such as: Speech, Language and Communication (SCLN), Makaton, ICT and Computing, Positive Handling, Specific Learning Difficulties, Attention Deficit/Hyperactive Disorder (ADHD), Specific Learning Difficulties, Well-being, Social-emotional and mental health (SEMH) and Autism (ASD).